ColinFay/website/_posts/2017-08-12-ractivebinding.md

                   env = .GlobalEnv
 )

-# Pizza is a special character so you have to surround it with backticks
+# Pizza emoji is a special character so you have to surround it with backticks

 `🍕`
 [1] "Pizza quattro stagioni"